BaronKimaru/ngGoals/steps.md

   // toggleGoal() will be of type any coz response isnt formatted as an exact goal eg missing userId toggleGoal(goal): Observable<any> {
     const url = `${this.apiUrl}/${goal.id}`;
-    return this.http.put(url, goal, httpOptions);
+    return this.http.put(url, goal, httpOptions); // nb no type here for the put request }
 }
-}
 ```

 ![image](https://user-images.githubusercontent.com/16536231/92510700-ec8aab80-f214-11ea-920f-58d273681d06.png)

-- Delete -> Tricky cause it requires emitting the event up to where todos are (in `goals.component.ts`):
+- Delete -> Tricky cause it requires emitting the event up to where Goals are (in `goals.component.ts`):
   **in `goal.components.ts`: create the method triggered by the button click & in it emit the goal instance up to the parent component `goals.component.ts` as `Output`**

 ```